HFNJ Funded Mom2Mom/Autism Speaks/WHO Project Featured at United Nations

-The Healthcare Foundation was proud to partner with Jonathan Littman and his family to provide seed money and operating and expansion funding for this wonderful program.
+The Healthcare Foundation of New Jersey was proud to partner with Jonathan Littman and his family to provide seed money and operating and expansion funding for this wonderful program.

 In 2016, The Healthcare Foundation of New Jersey celebrated our 20th anniversary by awarding 20 grants of $20,000, to be used at the discretion of the receiving organizations.
 CPNJ received one of these awards and opted to use the funds to install a pool lift system at their Horizon High School in Livingston.